jnr-engineers/showcase/README.md

 1. Visit the [Discussion Board](#)💬 .
 2. Start a new thread or join an existing conversation.
-3. Share your thoughts, resources, or feedback — we love hearing from all instructors!
+3. Share your thoughts, resources, or feedback — we love hearing everyone!

 ---